Epigenetic regulation of neurogenesis: Epigenetic therapies for neurodegenerative and psychiatric disorders

 Given the growing evidence of epigenetic involvement in neurological and psychiatric disorders, researchers are investigating epigenetic-based therapies.
 HDAC inhibitors, such as valproic acid and vorinostat, have been explored as potential treatments for Alzheimer's, Parkinson's, and Huntington's diseases due to their ability to enhance gene expression related to neuronal survival and synaptic plasticity.

 Similarly, DNA methylation inhibitors, such as 5-azacytidine and RG108, are being investigated for their potential to reverse hypermethylation of critical genes in disorders like schizophrenia and Alzheimer's disease.
 However, challenges remain in developing targeted epigenetic therapies that selectively modify disease-relevant genes without causing widespread epigenetic disruption.

 MicroRNA-based therapies are also under exploration, with strategies including miRNA mimics to restore deficient microRNAs or miRNA inhibitors (antagomirs) to suppress overexpressed microRNAs in disease contexts.
 For example, miR-132 mimics have shown promise in restoring synaptic function in Alzheimer's disease models, while miR-137 modulators are being explored for potential schizophrenia treatments.

-Conclusion

-Epigenetic regulation, including histone modifications, DNA methylation/demethylation, and microRNAs, is central to neurogenesis from embryonic development to adulthood.
-Histone methylation and acetylation shape cortical formation in the developing brain and regulate neural stem cell quiescence in adults.
-Although DNA methylation is a stable form of gene inactivation, its dynamic reversibility via TET enzymes and DNMTs guides critical processes such as neuron-glia fate decisions, memory formation, and synaptic plasticity.
-Similarly, miR-9 and miR-124 fine-tune gene expression during both early neuronal development and adult neurogenesis.
-Astrocyte reprogramming further underscores the adult brain's plasticity, as glial cells can de-differentiate into neurons through specific epigenetic modifications.
-Dysregulation of these processes is linked to disorders like Alzheimer's, Parkinson's, Huntington's, and bipolar disorder.
-Emerging therapies that target these epigenetic mechanisms show promise for restoring proper gene regulation and alleviating disease symptoms, although achieving precise interventions remains challenging.
-Advancing our understanding of these changes is essential for developing novel diagnostic biomarkers and effective treatments.